kesarion/angular2-air-datepicker/README.md

  ]
 };
 ```
-> **Hint**: If you only need a minDate, just set one DateRange with the `end` at a very distant date.
+> **Note**: You'll usually want to set the `start` and `end` dates to the start and end of the day (00:00, 23:59), not doing so may result in unintended behaviors in non GMT timezones, unless you know what you're doing.
+The `timepicker` option is currently not supported.
-> **Note**: The `timepicker` option is currently not supported; set start/end days at the start/end of the respective days you wish to set as limits for optimal results.
-If there's any problem related to timezones, please create and document an issue it.
+> **Hint**: If you only need a minDate, just set one DateRange with the `end` set to a very distant date.

 ## Notes